 First things first: The only phones you’ll be able to use when you travel internationally are those considered “world phones,” meaning those that can be used as easily abroad as they are domestically.
 That means the phone must be capable of running on a GSM network, as that’s the predominant networking standard around the world.
 Pretty much any handset sold unlocked or SIM-free is designed to be used on global GSM networks, making them good options for travelers.

-That said, if you’re on a CDMA network (Verizon or Sprint, though the latter is being folded into T-Mobile's network), don’t despair: Many of the best best phones these days can support both bands, thus simplifying travel.
-That includes popular models like the iPhone 12 and the Samsung Galaxy S20.
+That said, if you’re on a CDMA network (Verizon or Sprint, though the latter has been absorbed into T-Mobile), don’t despair: Many of the best best phones these days can support both bands, thus simplifying travel.
+That includes popular models like the iPhone 12 and Samsung Galaxy S21.
 You can always check with your carrier before your trip to make sure your phone will work overseas.

 Another option, if you're just looking for a device that keeps you connected to the web, and you're less interested in talk — get a mobile hotspot with international roaming.
 Our look at the best mobile hotspot looks at a few handheld devices built with travelers in mind.